DJBarnes/django-adminlte2-pdq/docs/source/authorization/class_views.rst

 Mixins
 ======

-There are two mixins provided by Django-AdminLTE-2 that can be used on a class based view to control whether a user has access to both the view, and the visibility of any links in the sidebar that link to that view.
+There are two mixins provided by Django-AdminLTE-2 that can be used on a class-based view to control whether a user:

+* Has access to both the protected view.
+* Can see links in the sidebar, relating to the protected view.

 Those decorators are:

 * :ref:`authorization/class_views:login required mixin` imported with